AdobeDocs/certification.en/help/certifications/aem/aem-p-business.md

 * On the last question, click Submit Exam to submit all your answers.
 * Answer the short survey.

-## Get Certified
+## Get certified

-To schedule your exam you will click on "Schedule" below.
+To schedule your exam you will click on "schedule" below.
 This will redirect you to the Adobe Credential Management system where you will click scheduling>then search for this exam to schedule.

 [Schedule AD0-E126](https://learning.adobe.com/api.certify.json){target="_blank"}